oss-generic/process/docs/FormatsAndConventions.md

 Unifying all those duplicated code improves the code quality.

-As a step toward such unification, let's extract those duplicated code blocks into separate methods in the respective classes.
+As a step towards such unification, let's extract those duplicated code blocks into separate methods in their respective classes.
 Doing so will make the subsequent unification easier.
 ```